 How do I update?

-Updating the PHP version on fortrabbit is simply done in the Dashboard.
+Updating the PHP version on fortrabbit is easy.
+Within the Dashboard, visit your App, click on the PHP Settings.
+Select a different version, click save.
 But you might also need to bring you code base in shape.
-See our PHP 7.2 migration guide for more details.

 The official security support for the two PHP versions ends in December 2018, but that's where everybody is on holidays.
-So we plan to do the switch mid of January 2019.
+So we plan to do the switch in February 2019.
 The final date will be announced, a few weeks before.
 We will consider your feedback on this.

 What will happen when I miss the deadline?

 All Apps on PHP 5.6 and PHP 7.0 will be upgraded by us on the day of the switch.
 That means that we will change the underlying PHP version on your behalf.
 We will not test or touch your code.
 In many cases, that will make no differences to the Apps, except that they will run a few milliseconds faster.
 But in other cases this will also break the Apps from running, maybe partly, maybe entirely.

 Do I have to update to PHP 7.2 now?